aiplanethub/introduction-to-pandas/read-and-write-files-and-some-basic-methods-attributes/119-Read and Write Files.md

-* There are many other things one can do through this one function itself, to change the returned object completely.
+* One can do many other things through this one function itself, to change the returned object completely.
-* For instance, one can read a csv file not only locally, but from a URL through read_csv or one can choose what columns need to be imported so that we don’t have to edit the array later.
+* For instance, one can read a CSV file not only locally, but from a URL through read_csv, or one can choose what columns need to be imported so that we don’t have to edit the array later.
 * These modifications can be done by the various arguments it takes.

 ### Pandas to_csv with example